EDCD/EDMarketConnector/README.md

 Command-line
 --------

-The command-line program `EDMC.py` writes the current system and station (if docked) to stdout and optionally writes ship loadout and/or station data to file.
+The command-line program `EDMC.py` writes the current system and station (if docked) to stdout and optionally writes player status, ship locations, ship loadout and/or station data to file.
 This program requires that the user has performed [setup](#setup) and verification through the app.

 Arguments: